solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     ![Selecting the livedemo cluster in the new notebook.](./media/livedemo-notebook-cluster.png "Livedemo cluster selected for the new notebook")

 3. Since Apache Spark is a distributed environment, the principal data structure is a `DataFrame`.
 A `DataFrame` is a tabular data structure with metadata.
 Add the code below to the first cell of your new notebook.
-It defines table data and metadata; parallelizes the data across the cluster nodes; and creates a `DataFrame`.
+It defines table data and metadata, parallelizes the data across the cluster nodes, and creates a `DataFrame`.

     ```python
     # Data and column metadata